StrataFoundation/strata/README.md

   * A token mint
   * Token metadata for that mint (picture, name, etc)
   * A bonding curve against that mint to WUM
-  * A staking instance of that mint --> Creator Credits
-  * A profit share of bonding curve WUM royalties amongst Creator Credits

-These should all be initialized and passed to the WUM program; which will verify they fit the standards specified in the WumboInstance.
-Wumbo should not initialize any of these itself, but should retain authority over

-  * The bonding curve
-    * The bonding curve has authority over the mint
-  * The token metadata
-  * The staking instance
-  * The profit share

-In this way, wumbo ensures all Social Tokens behave the same, and will utilize its authority to ensure they stay the same going forward in time.

 # Development